zilexa/Homeserver/Applications-Overview.md

 > - Alternatively, [Setup NFS](https://github.com/zilexa/Homeserver/tree/master/network%20share%20(NFSv4.2)) a zero-overhead solution used in datacenters, the fastest way to share files/folders with other devices (laptops/PCs) via your local home network.

 \
-_Your own Office Online/Google Docs via FileRun [OnlyOffice DocumentServer](https://www.onlyoffice.com/office-suite.aspx?from=default)_
->Your own selfhosted Google Docs/Office365 alternative!
-This works well with both FileRun and NextCloud.

-\
-_Your own browser sync engine [Firefox Sync](https://github.com/mozilla-services/syncserver)_
+_Your own browser sync engine via Firefox Sync - [documentation](https://github.com/mozilla-services/syncserver)_
 >By running your own Firefox Sync server, all your history, bookmarks, cookies, logins of Firefox on all your devices (phones, tablets, laptops) can be synced with your own server instead of Mozilla.\
 >Compare this to Google Chrome syncing to your Google Account or Safari syncing to iCloud.
 It also means you have a backup of your browser profile.
 This tool has been provided by Mozilla.
 This is the only browser that allows you to use your own server to sync your browser account!
+- Required Configuration:
+  - Test your sync server is running properly by visiting the subdomain `firefox.yourdomain.tld`.
+  - by default, new accounts cannot register to your server.
+You can control this in your docker-compose file via `FF_SYNCSERVER_ALLOW_NEW_USERS:` make sure to set it to false after all users have registered, to prevent strangers from using your sync server.

 \
 _Paper document management [Paperless](https://github.com/jonaswinkler/paperless-ng)_
 >Scan files and auto-organise for your administration archive with a webUI to see and manage them.
 [Background](https://blog.kilian.io/paperless/) of Paperless.
 No more paper archives!

 ## _Media Server_
-### _[Qbittorrent](https://hotio.dev/containers/qbittorrent/)_ through VPN-proxy via PIA Wireguard VPN [documentation](https://hub.docker.com/r/thrnz/docker-wireguard-pia)_
+### _[Qbittorrent](https://hotio.dev/containers/qbittorrent/)_ through VPN-proxy via PIA Wireguard VPN - [documentation](https://hub.docker.com/r/thrnz/docker-wireguard-pia)_
 >Downloading files should always be done through a proper VPN provider, one that allows for port forwarding otherwise finding peers will be difficult.\
 >The `docker-wireguard-pia` image created by `thrnz` automatically connects/reconnects/finds fastest server and even updates the forwarded port in QBittorrent, as your PIA provider will change it often.
 - Required configuration: